aisingapore/TagUI/docs/reference.rst

     for col from 0 to data_array[row].length-1
       echo `data_array[row][col]`

-Note - There is a limitation on reading multiple rows and columns, for eg B:D and 3:5 (data array returned will be a 1 x N array instead of M x N array).
-A search for a reliable way to represent multiple rows and columns selection is underway, and will be implemented as soon as a good solution is found that works for both Windows and Mac Excel apps.
-In the meantime, you can do such selection by providing the actual range to be selected, for eg B1:D30 and A3:G5 ranges.
+Note - There was a limitation on reading multiple rows and columns, for eg B:D and 3:5 (data array returned will be a 1 x N array instead of the correct row x column array).
+This is now fixed in v6.87.
+Get your copy with ``tagui update`` command or from MS Word Plug-in ``Update TagUI`` button.

 write
 ###################